Name Game

 How to:

-• Say your puppys name in a fun exited tone.
+- Say your puppy's name in a fun, excited tone.
 Then deliver a treat straight to their nose.

-• Once the puppy gives you great eye contact everytime you call their name add in a few Distractions, distance and practice this behaviour in different settings like outside at the park, on a walk and even during puppy to puppy play.
+- Once your dog has learnt to respond to their name reliably, add in a few Distractions, distance and practice this behaviour in different settings like outside at the park, on a walk and even during puppy to puppy play.

 Tips: